maxitg/SetReplace/README.md

 <img src="READMEImages/DirectedCircularGridGraph.png" width="478">

-Same options as [`GridGraph`](https://reference.wolfram.com/language/ref/GridGraph.html) are supported.
+The same options as [`GridGraph`](https://reference.wolfram.com/language/ref/GridGraph.html) are supported.
 In addition `"VertexNamingFunction" -> "Coordinates"` names vertices according to their position in a grid:

 ```wl
 In[] := GeneralizedGridGraph[{4, 5, 2},